-Founded in 1762, Shepherdstown is celebrated as a warm and welcoming small town.
-Nestled along the Potomac River in Jefferson County, West Virginia, the town is surrounded by breathtaking natural beauty, scenic rural vistas, parks, and outdoor recreation opportunities.
+Founded in 1762, Shepherdstown is celebrated as a warm and welcoming small town, nestled along the Potomac River in Jefferson County, West Virginia.
 Shepherdstown offers a charming mix of locally owned shops, unique boutiques, music and visual arts, and a variety of restaurants, making it a popular destination for residents and visitors alike.
 The town is the home of Shepherd University and has a strong interest in education and current events.
 With its deep historical roots, the town played a significant role in American history, particularly during the American Revolution and the Civil War eras.
-Its proximity to Washington, D.C. -- just an hour's drive away -- gives residents the perfect balance of small-town life and easy access to the nation's capital.
+The town is surrounded by breathtaking natural beauty, including its iconic Town Run, the Potomac River, scenic rural vistas, parks, and outdoor recreation opportunities.
+Its proximity to Washington, D.C. -- just an hour's drive away -- gives residents the perfect balance of small-town living and easy access to the nation's capital.
 Shepherdstown is forward-thinking, embracing responsible growth and new opportunities while preserving its unique character.